great-expectations/great_expectations/docs/docusaurus/docs/cloud/deploy_gx_agent.md

 ## Deploy the GX Agent

 The GX Agent runs open source GX code in GX Cloud, and it allows you to securely access your data without connecting to it or interacting with it directly.
-To learn more about the GX Agent and deployment patterns, see [Deploy the GX Agent](#deploy-the-gx-agent).
+To learn more about the GX Agent and deployment patterns, see [About GX Cloud](./about_gx.md).

 ### Self-hosted and org-hosted deployments